luigizuccarelli/openwhisk-go-serverless/README.md

 # openwhisk-go-serverless
-An openwhisk go serverless function that reads and writes iot custom data to mongodb
+An openwhisk go serverless function that reads and writes iot custom data from/to mongodb

 ## Development and Debug Tips